TKais/Travelbug/README.md

 # Travelbug
-A JavaScript module for retrieving music playlists and/or TV shows associated with a particular city, state or country.
+A CommonJS module for retrieving music playlists and/or TV shows associated with a particular city, state or country.

 ## Technical Details